ritabc/rails-decision-log/README.md

 * Rails v.
 5.2.1
 * Uses PostgreSQL as the Active Record Database
 * Deployed using Heroku
-* Lightly styled with Bootstrap 4.0.0
+* Lightly styled with Bootstrap 4
 * This application is licensed under the MIT license.

 If you'd like to learn about the Hart's Mill Eco-Village community/project, see the [website](http://www.hartsmill.org/) for more details.

+With help from following RailsCast episodes:
+  - #228 Sortable Table Columns
+  - #37 Simple Search Form
+  - #343 Full-Text Search in PostgreSQL
+  - #385, #386 Authorization from Scratch Parts 1 & 2